diglloyd

 Giro Prolight SLX road biking shoes

 Brand-new as of March 2011, the Giro Prolight SLX road cycling shoes offer a considerable weight savings over most standard shoes.
-They are available in either black or white (I went with black) and they cost about $349.
+They are available in either black or white (I went with black) and they cost about $349 @AMAZON.

 Giro states: